MEET SOME OF OUR ANIMALS, AND FIND OUT SOME FUN FACTS ABOUT THEM!

 STRETCH, OUR 7FT BOA CONSTRICTOR

 Our stunning Stretch is an adult boa constrictor: a large, powerful snake that lives in tropical places like the rainforests of Central and South America.
-They can grow as long as a car and come in all sorts of colors, from browns and grays to red and green patterns that help them blend into their surroundings.
+They can grow as long as a car and come in all sorts of colours, from browns and greys to red and green patterns that help them blend into their surroundings.

 Unlike some other snakes, boas are non-venomous, which means they don’t use poison to catch their food.
 Instead, they wrap their strong bodies around their prey and give a tight squeeze, called constriction, which is how they got their name!
 They eat animals like birds, monkeys, or even wild pigs (although Stretch’s favourite meal is a jumbo rat).